Connect with others who understand.

 Written by Ted Samson

-One such symptom is skin peeling in strips from one’s toes.
+One symptom you may notice is skin peeling in strips from your toes.
+Sometimes, people may notice peeling specifically on their big toe.
 If you’re experiencing this symptom, psoriasis may be the cause — although there are other potential culprits, such as athlete’s foot, a type of fungal infection.

 In this article, we’ll look at why psoriasis may cause the skin on your toes to peel, other possible causes of skin peeling from the toes, and what you can do to treat this symptom.